Food Service

 Rewards

-Food and beverages should not be used as rewards for academic performance or good behavior, and will not be withheld as a punishment.
+Food and beverages should not be used as rewards for academic performance or good behavior and will not be withheld as a punishment.

 Food of minimal nutritional value should not be given away, sold, or used as incentives for students or student activities during the school day except for peppermint, which has been documented to enhance memory.

-Encourage food containing whole grains.
+*Encourage food containing fruits, vegetables, healthy protein and whole grains.

 Chocolate is not permitted to be the main ingredient; carob is an acceptable substitute.